HPPinata/Xen-Orchestra-Install/README.md

 ## Usage:
 ```
-yum update -y && yum autoremove -y && reboot #update and reboot to get the correct guest-util ISO version
+yum upgrade -y && yum autoremove -y && reboot #update and reboot to get the correct guest-util ISO version
 wget https://raw.githubusercontent.com/HPPinata/Xen-Orchestra-Install/main/createVM.bash
 cat createVM.bash #look at the things you download
 bash createVM.bash
 ```

-After the script completes the host reboots, then the Xen-Orchestra interface should be reachable on the IP address your DHCP server assigned to the VM on port 5050.
+After the script completes the host reboots, then the Xen-Orchestra interface should be reachable on the IP address your DHCP server assigned to the VM on ports 80 and 443.
 The default credentials are admin@admin.net with password admin.

 ## Design choices: